Found Mold During Renovation? Here’s What to Do

 To prevent mold before it starts:

 Don’t let mold slow down your remodel or risk your family’s health.
-Call PuroClean Emergency Services.
+At PuroClean Emergency Services, we’ve helped homeowners throughout southwest Ohio navigate unexpected mold discoveries during remodeling projects ranging from bathroom renovations to whole-home reconstructions.

 Based in Moraine, OH, PuroClean Emergency Services is the trusted partner for homeowners and contractors in southwest Ohio